jpmml/sklearn2pmml/README.md

 # Features #

-This library is a thin wrapper around the JPMML-SkLearn command-line application.
+This library is a thin wrapper around the JPMML-SkLearn library.

 For a list of supported Estimator and Transformer types, please refer to [JPMML-SkLearn supported packages](https://github.com/jpmml/jpmml-sklearn#supported-packages).